Colectivo (Venezuela): History

-Colectivos were historically aligned with far-left politics in Venezuela, and act as "enforcers for the government", working with the Venezuelan armed forces and the ruling political party, PSUV.
+Colectivos act as "enforcers for the government", working with the Venezuelan armed forces and the ruling political party, PSUV.
 The Economist says they bring money into slums, punish criminals and intimidate political opponents.
 Some colectivos partake in drug trafficking, control access to the supply of food and medicine, and commit acts of extortion.

 In 2008, some colectivos helped with after-school programs, child care centers, puppet shows, drug rehabilitation, and sports programs; they also encouraged voting by going door to door and protect communities from criminals.
 Every member of a colectivo is required to bring ten individuals to vote at polls during elections.
 Over time, colectivos became more heavily armed and their criminal activity increased.
 A small number of groups maintain community and cultural functions; most are "criminal gangs with immense social control", who "work alongside the security forces, often doing their dirty work for them", according to InSight Crime.
 Members can be difficult to identify because they often wear masks and do not have license plates on their motorcycles.